Jithnuka/customer-management/README.md

-# CustomerDesk - Advanced Customer Management System
+# CustomerDesk - Customer Management System

 CustomerDesk is a professional, full-stack application designed to meet and exceed the requirements of the **Software Engineer Assignment**.
 It provides a robust platform for managing customer data, relational links, and large-scale data imports.